MarekMatyas/tech201_virtualization/README.md

 **Cost** - Cost is often overlooked.
 We need to make sure the company is being as efficient as possible in it’s tech dealings.
 (For example how powerful a machine do we need to conduct a task ?
 Do we need certain servers running? etc

+### ***Monotlith***
+A monolithic architecture is a singular, large computing network with one code base that couples all of the business concerns together.

+To make a change to this sort of application requires udating the entire stack by accessing the code base and building and deploying an updated version of the service-side interface.